Pope Leo I: Death and burial

-Leo died on 10 November 461 and, as he wished to be buried as close as possible to the tomb of St Peter, his body was entombed within the portico of Old St. Peter's Basilica.
+Leo died on 10 November 461 and, as he wished to be buried as close as possible to the tomb of St. Peter, his body was entombed within the portico of Old St. Peter's Basilica.
 He was the first pope to be buried within St. Peter's.
 In 688, Pope Sergius I had Leo's remains moved to the south transept, inside the basilica.
 The relocation was apparently due to the number of later papal burials obscuring the prominence that Sergius believed Leo's tomb should have.

 Significance

 Pope Benedict XVI said that Leo's papacy was "undoubtedly one of the most important in the Church's history".

-In 1754 Pope Benedict XIV proclaimed Leo I a Doctor of the Church.
+In 1754 Pope Benedict XIV proclaimed Leo I as a Doctor of the Church.
 Next to Leo only one other pope, Gregory I, is also recognized as Doctor of the Church.

 The Catholic Church marks 10 November as the feast day of Saint Leo, given in the Martyrologium Hieronymianum and the 8th-century Calendar of Saint Willibrord as the date of his death and entry to heaven.
 His feast was once celebrated in Rome on 28 June, the anniversary of the placing of his relics in Saint Peter's Basilica, but in the 12th century, the Gallican Rite feast of 11 April was admitted to the General Roman Calendar, which maintained that date until 1969.
-Some traditionalist Catholics continue to observe pre-1970 versions of that calendar.

 The Eastern Catholic Churches as well as the Eastern Orthodox Church celebrate Saint Leo on 18 February.

 Leo the Great is honored in the Church of England and in the Episcopal Church on 10 November.

+In the Roman rite, fragments of his texts are read in the liturgy of hours, for example on Christmas.

+Since his reign, a total of 13 Popes have borne Pope Leo's name.
+The latest is the current Pope Leo XIV.